aaroncorona/Truffle-App-Frontend/README.md

 <img alt="GitHub last commit" src="https://img.shields.io/github/last-commit/aaroncorona/Truffle-App-Frontend">

-## Truffle Web App
+## Overview

+<a href = 'http://truffleteddy.com.s3-website-us-west-1.amazonaws.com/' target = "_blank">truffleteddy.com</a>
-TruffleTeddy.com is a full-stack web application to track the life of Truffle and register new fans.
+is a full-stack web application to track the life of Truffle and register new fans.

-This repo contains the front-end source code that powers <a href = 'http://truffleteddy.com.s3-website-us-west-1.amazonaws.com/' target = "_blank">truffleteddy.com</a>.
+Note: This repo contains the front-end source code only.
+See the repo for the backend APIs [here](https://github.com/aaroncorona/Truffle-App-Backend).

 The files are hosted on AWS S3 and the domain is powered by AWS Route 53.

-See the repo for the backend APIs [here](https://github.com/aaroncorona/Truffle-App-Backend).

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.5.